nasa/Common-Metadata-Repository/schemas/resources/schemas/collection-draft/v1.0.0/search.md

 ### <a name="collection-draft"></a> Collection Draft

-Collection Drafts are draft records that describe a data set.Collection metadata is stored in the JSON format [UMM-Collection Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/collection).
+Collection Drafts are draft records that describe a data set.
+Collection metadata is stored in the JSON format [UMM-Collection Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/collection).

 #### <a name="searching-for-collection-drafts"></a> Searching for Collection Drafts